 Creating strategic alignment with the ONS-wide Theory of Change

-A Departmental Theory of Change (DToC) will be developed to support the alignment of programme monitoring and evaluation plans at an organisational level.
-The DToC will highlight our organisational-wide impacts and the metrics we will use to measure performance against the strategic objectives, and it will form the basis of our impact report and impact dashboard.
+An Organisational Theory of Change (OToC) will be developed to support the alignment of programme monitoring and evaluation plans at an organisational level.
+The OToC will highlight our organisational-wide impacts and the metrics we will use to measure performance against the strategic objectives, and it will form the basis of our impact report and impact dashboard.

 We have also recently established a Task and Finish Group with the aim of developing the impact dashboard, which will support learning and decision making at different levels across the organisation.
 We will use the dashboard, alongside programme evaluation reports, to inform the future ONS annual impact report.

 Alignment of evaluation planning with investment appraisal and governance

 The planning of monitoring and evaluation for spending proposals should follow Her Majesty's Treasury Better Business Case guidance for both programmes and projects, and this guidance has been integrated into business case development at the ONS.
 This allows us to: